-Sao Paulo, popularly known as Sampa with its ever-burgeoning population of 19 million people, is the largest city in Brazil and the world’s seventh-largest city by population.
-The city as the capital of the state of Sao Paulo exerts a strong economic influence on Brazil accounting for more than 60% of the country’s GDP.
+Sao Paulo, popularly known as Sampa with its ever-burgeoning population of 19 million people, is the largest city in Brazil and is among the world's most populous cities.
+The capital of the state of Sao Paulo, it has a powerful economic influence on Brazil, accounting for more than 60% of the country's GDP.

-Culturally, Sao Paulo is very productive, housing some of the best museums and art galleries in the country.
-In the contrast, the city lays out a table of endless nightlife options and fine dining venues that sets the city to dizzying heights of modernism.
+Sao Paulo has a very vivid culture, having some of the country's best museums and art galleries.
+The city lays out a table of endless nightlife options and fine dining venues that sets the city to dizzying heights of modernism.

 City regions and districts:

 The city of Sao Paulo experienced extraordinary growth during the 20th century.
-This growth has been reflected in most of the city buildings having contemporary architecture.
-The city centre is filled with tourist attractions such as 17th-century cathedrals that stand in the shadows of modern skyscrapers.
+Most of the city buildings have contemporary architecture.
+The city centre has famous tourist attractions such as 17th-century cathedrals that stand in the shadows of modern skyscrapers.

-A large number of tourist sights, hotels, restaurants, shopping centers, nightlife hotspots, etc. are spread throughout Sao Paulo city.
-Following are some main regions of the city:
+Many tourist sights, hotels, restaurants, shopping centres, nightlife hotspots, etc., are spread throughout Sao Paulo.
+Following are some important regions of the city:

-The city centre of Sao Paulo city has a cosmopolitan culture where tourists coming from all over the world can easily mix up with locals.
+The city centre of Sao Paulo has a cosmopolitan culture where tourists coming from worldwide can easily mix up with locals.
 Due to the increase in police patrolling, this area has become relatively safe even at night.

-Liberdade is a Chinatown-like district of Sao Paulo city where oriental-related things can be watched all around the district.
-Originally, it was the settling place for Japanese immigrants.
+Liberdade is a Chinatown-like district of Sao Paulo city where one can watch oriental-related things all around the district.
+Initially, it was the settling place for Japanese immigrants.
 In the last few years, the joint activities of Japanese, Chinese, and Koreans have made this district more vibrant and colourful.

 Vale do Anhangabau:

 This region of the city is unusual to the style of Sao Paulo.
-The neighbourhoods having a small-town feel can be watched in the north side of the city.
-Some important venues like Expo Center Norte, which is one of South America's biggest venues for fairs and exhibitions, Serra da Cantareira State Park and Anhembi Park are situated in this area.
+The neighbourhoods having a small-town feel can be watched on the north side of the city.
+Some important venues like Expo Center Norte, which is one of South America's most prominent venues for fairs and exhibitions, Serra da Cantareira State Park and Anhembi Park are in this area.

 The south side of the city is famous for leisure activities.
-Enjoy riding a bicycle in the park, if hungry, taste a variety of menus in restaurants or enjoy shopping at large malls.
-A friendly and high quality of service available.
+Enjoy riding a bicycle in the park, if hungry, taste various menus in restaurants or enjoy shopping at large malls.

 Well known for walking, eating, partying and shopping activities.
 Here, enjoy a large selection of cuisine in some of the city's best restaurants.
 Don't miss a chance of a great dinner at the Itaim Bibi.